NAVINKUMAR24901075/Compromising-windows-using-Metasploit/README.md

 <img width="1920" height="1200" alt="g" src="https://github.com/user-attachments/assets/ed3e18c3-fc20-4e90-97e7-ed3fb88af229" />

+## Summary:

+The image shows a Kali Linux terminal running a Meterpreter session in Metasploit.
+The attacker migrated the Meterpreter session into the explorer.exe process successfully to maintain a stable connection.
+After migration, the netstat command was executed to display active network connections and listening ports on the target Windows machine.
+The output lists multiple TCP connections, process IDs, and associated applications such as svchost.exe, chrome.exe, and msedge.exe, indicating that the attacker is monitoring system activity and network communications on the compromised system.

 Post Exploitation

 The target is now owned.
 Following are meterpreter commands for key capturing in the target machine keyscan_start	Begins capturing keys typed in the target.
 On the Windows target, open Notepad and type in some text, such as your name.
 <img width="1920" height="1200" alt="image" src="https://github.com/user-attachments/assets/348a0615-b7e6-47cc-a21d-3fc7d23a741a" />

+## Summary:

+The image displays a Windows Notepad window open on the victim machine.
+A text file named he;llo da Vijay..txt contains the typed message “he;llo da Vijay.”
+This image demonstrates user activity on the compromised system.
+The browser in the background shows a GitHub page related to Metasploit and Windows compromise techniques, indicating that the activity may be part of a cybersecurity lab or penetration testing demonstration.
+The typed text is later captured through keylogging in the next image.

 keyscan_dump	Shows the keystrokes captured so far

 <img width="522" height="161" alt="e" src="https://github.com/user-attachments/assets/b3bba120-7acb-49aa-9f5c-706e2303a729" />

+## Summary:

+The image shows the Meterpreter console running the commands keyscan_start and keyscan_dump.
+The keylogger successfully captured keystrokes typed on the victim machine.
+The dumped output includes the text “note;llo da vijay.” along with keyboard inputs like <^V><CR>, proving that the attacker was able to record user keystrokes remotely.
+This demonstrates how Meterpreter’s keylogging feature can monitor and capture sensitive user input from a compromised Windows system.

 ## RESULT: